 5. If you do not give your proxy an indication of how to vote on any resolution, your proxy will vote or abstain from voting at his or her discretion.
 Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting.

 Appointment of proxy using hard copy proxy form

 6. The notes to the proxy form explain how to direct your proxy to vote on each resolution or withhold their vote.

-To appoint a proxy you must use the enclosed/attached proxy form or a replacement form obtained from the Association (proxies produced on any other form will be rejected), which must be:
+To appoint a proxy you must use the proxy form sent to you or a replacement form obtained from the Association (proxies produced on any other form will be rejected), which must be:

 - sent or delivered (by post, courier or by hand only) to ‘Gillian Slater, Wright Hassall LLP, Olympus Avenue, Leamington Spa CV34 6BF’ (proxy forms sent by fax or email are not valid and will be disregarded); and

 - received, correctly addressed, at the above address no later than 14:00 on Friday 14thJune 2019.